spiicez21/PhaGen-Agent/README.md

 ## Data & indexing pipeline

 1. Run the Crawlee project to refresh datasets under `crawler/storage/`.
-2. Execute `indexes/build_index.py` from the repo root (inside `.venv`) to embed new passages into `indexes/chroma/`, reusing cached embeddings where possible, and emit a daily snapshot under `indexes/chroma_snapshots/`.
+2. Execute `indexes/build_index.py` from the repo root (inside `.venv`) to embed new passages into `indexes/chroma/`, reusing cached embeddings where possible, deduplicating overlapping clinical/literature passages (clinical wins by priority), and emitting a daily snapshot under `indexes/chroma_snapshots/`.
 3. Agents read from `indexes/chroma/` by default; to reproduce a historical run, copy or point the retriever at the desired snapshot folder (each includes a `manifest.json` with dataset hash + git commit).
 4. Redeploy/restart workers if the embeddings or retriever settings change so new sources are picked up.